Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3825.28082,3844.546451.md

 ### Transcript

-> where do you apply there's the website the coffee-stained website itself you can always apply for a job if you think that you've got the the skills and they want to work in the games and with coffee-stained go ahead and do it we have open up open applications a kind of resolution I I'm not sure what
+> where do you apply there's the website the coffee-stained website itself you can always apply for a job if you think that you've got the the skills and they want to work in the games and with coffee-stained go ahead and do it we have open up open applications a kind of resolution- I'm not sure what